DSCI-310/DSCI-310-Group-1/analysis/introduction.md

 # Introduction

 Education remains one of the most vital and fundamental resources in the world.
-There is an active body of research that works to explore the relation between education and other societal factors such as economic growth where current research suggests that better education lends itself to better economic growth, and perhaps more importantly for individuals, a higher individual income (Roser & Ortiz-Ospina, 2016).
+There is an active body of research that works to explore the relation between education and other societal factors such as economic growth where current research suggests that better education lends itself to better economic growth, and perhaps more importantly for individuals, a higher individual income {cite:p}`owidglobaleducation`.